wangjiangshan0725/RF-Solver-Edit/README.md

 # 🪄 Edit Your Own Image

 ## Gradio Demo
-We privide the gradio demo for image editing, which is also available on our 🤗 [Huggingface Space](https://huggingface.co/spaces/wjs0725/RF-Solver-Edit)!
+We provide the gradio demo for image editing, which is also available on our 🤗 [Huggingface Space](https://huggingface.co/spaces/wjs0725/RF-Solver-Edit)!
 You can also run the gradio demo on your own device using the following command:
 ```
 cd src
 python gradio_demo.py
 ```
-Here is an example for using the gradio demo to edit an image!
+Here is an example of using the gradio demo to edit an image!
 Note that here "Number of inject steps" means the steps of feature sharing in RF-Edit, which is highly related to the quality of edited results.
-We suggest to tune this parameter, selecting the results with best visual quality.
+We suggest tuning this parameter, and selecting the results with the best visual quality.
 <div style="text-align: center;">
   <img src="assets/repo_figures/Picture7.jpg" style="width:100%; display: block; margin: 0 auto;" />
 </div>